chenccGitHub/FruitNinJa/README.md

-# RPG-Game
+# FruitNinJa
-This is an RPG game
+This is an FruitNinJa